fornwall/rust-script/README.md

 ### [Issue #50](https://github.com/DanielKeep/cargo-script/issues/50)

-There is a problem on Windows where `cargo-script` can hang when asking Cargo for the path to a package's compiled executable.  `cargo-script` currently works around this by using an older heuristic to guess this path on affected versions.
-This can, however, lead to `cargo-script` being unable to correctly locate a compiled executable.
+There is a problem on Windows where `rust-script` can hang when asking Cargo for the path to a package's compiled executable.  `rust-script` currently works around this by using an older heuristic to guess this path on affected versions.
+This can, however, lead to `rust-script` being unable to correctly locate a compiled executable.

-If this is a problem, `cargo-script` can be instructed to use the accurate-but-buggy approach by setting the `CARGO_SCRIPT_IGNORE_ISSUE_50` environment variable to any non-empty string.
+If this is a problem, `rust-script` can be instructed to use the accurate-but-buggy approach by setting the `CARGO_SCRIPT_IGNORE_ISSUE_50` environment variable to any non-empty string.

 <a name="license"></a>
 ## License